(519) 888-4567 x. 31198

 Location: ML 131

-Naila Keleta-Mae holds a PhD in Theatre Studies from York University (2012), an MFA in Theatre from York University (2005) and a BA with distinction in Journalism from Concordia University (2001).
-Her areas of research and teaching expertise are critical race, gender, theatre, and performance studies.
-Dr. Keleta-Mae’s current research projects are on Black expressive cultures and they are funded by grants from the Social Sciences and Humanities Research Council of Canada and the University of Waterloo.
-Her past research received awards including the Mary McEwan Award from the Centre for Feminist Research (York University), and the New Scholars’ Prize (International Federation for Theatre Research).
-Dr. Keleta-Mae has appeared as a media commentator for the BBC, CBC, CTV, The Canadian Press, The National Post, The Toronto Star, and The Fader and written op-eds for The Globe and Mail and Vice Network.
-In addition, she is an award-winning poet, recording artist, and playwright who has performed in Canada, France, Jamaica, and South Africa.
+Naila Keleta-Mae holds a PhD in Theatre Studies (York University), an MFA in Theatre (York University) and a BA with distinction (Concordia University).
+Her areas of research and teaching expertise are race, gender and performance.
+Dr. Keleta-Mae’s current artistic and research project is called Black And Free with a focus on Black expressive culture and it is funded by grants from the Social Sciences and Humanities Research Council of Canada, the Canada Council for the Arts and the University of Waterloo.
+She has appeared as a media commentator for the BBC, CBC, CTV, The Canadian Press, The National Post, The Toronto Star, and The Fader and written op-eds for The Globe and Mail and Vice Network.
+She is also an award-winning poet, recording artist, and playwright who has performed in Canada, France, Jamaica, and South Africa.

 Keleta-Mae, Naila.
 2018.
 “Canadian Theatre Made for Black Women.”
 Theatre Research in Canada.
 39.1.
 227-241.